Ru0n/adryze-os/prd.md

 User can upload a photo of a bike part and see the correct stock count within 5 seconds.
 User can send a WhatsApp message from the Dashboard, and it appears on the customer's phone.
 User can change the price of a product, and it reflects in Odoo immediately.
-Developer Note: Focus on the Inventory Visual Search first.
+Developer Note: Focus on the chat Visual Search first.
 That is the "Wow" factor for the demo.
 Chat is secondary priority for the V1 Demo.